 Vex Milkexplanation Officially, the white liquid powering the Vex is called Radiolaria.
 However, Ghost calls it this while being launched across a waterfall of this stuff during The Inverted Spire strike, sometimes with complete joy.
 Naturally, fans took the joke and ran with it.

-Hawthorne's great clan speech Explanation In a similar manner to Destiny 1's Cerberus Vae III copypasta, here we get Hawthorne's long-winded monologue when you turn in the Weekly Clan Challenge, unchanged even well into the game's life cycle.Full copypasta "You just never quit, do you?
+Hawthorne's clan speech Explanation In a similar manner to Destiny 1's Cerberus Vae III copypasta, here we get Hawthorne's long-winded monologue when you turn in the Weekly Clan Challenge, unchanged up until it was removed in Season 13, by which point it became outdated by a whopping four years.Full copypasta "You just never quit, do you?
 Took out Ghaul.
 Woke up the Traveler.
 And now half of what I hear in the streets is how much you and your clan are making a difference.
 And that's why I started this whole clan thing in the first place.
 People are still waiting for the Vanguard to lead the way.
 But it's time for a change!
 And Guardians like you are making it happen.
 No pressure."

 Friendgame Explanation In a "This Week At Bungie" post, Deej concluded it by saying that the ultimate endgame loot of Destiny 2 is friendship.
 While meant to be a heartwarming thank you to the players, many took it as an insult and use it mockingly when discussing endgame content.